infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- Talk about inappropriate behavior without demeaning their self worth or attacking their personality or character.
 	- Do not verbally or physically abuse children.
 This hurts them and teaches them that abuse is a problem-solving technique, which they are bound to use to solve their own problems.
 	- Refrain from labeling children negatively (for eg: manda, aalsi, moti, sukdi, bewakoof).
 All labels related to looks, intellect and behavior should be avoided.
+	- Most service providers ask the children to repeatedly narrate their stories, putting them through undeniable pain.
+In the worst cases, children are blamed for their negative experiences, or get further maltreated
+	- Need to ensure that children do not suffer additional victimisation through adverse labelling.
 - Detention after school/during TV/recreation time
 - Written reports and assignments- preferably connected to the incident
 - Open Circles and Child Panchayats- to encourage peer mediation and group discussion